gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added Clear Data button to clear data in the table
  * Added ability to create table's header with multiple rows
  * Added ability to make the table's cells hidden
- * Added possibility to dismiss the extend notice of the license
+ * Added possibility to dismiss the extent notice of the license
  * Fix the displaying of diagrams after the removing of table rows or columns
  * Fix of automatic creating the columns during paste the content from another table
  * Fix styles of table cloning dialog
- * Update English language
+ * Update the English language

 = 1.4.8 / 18.10.2016 =
- * Add the natural sorting for table in admin area (preview)
+ * Add the natural sorting for a table in the admin area (preview)
  * Add ability to use shortcodes in formulas
  * Update the styles of Import / Export dialog windows
  * Update the detect of background color and font color of the cell during import from xls / xlsx files
- * Optimize the position of options in the Settings tab of table admin area
+ * Optimize the position of options in the Settings tab of the table admin area
- * Fix of import from xls and xlsx files if the cells from another sheets uses in the formulas
+ * Fix of import from xls and xlsx files if the cells from other sheets use in the formulas
  * Fix of export of the large tables to PDF
- * Fix the displaying of table in the PDF file
+ * Fix the displaying of the table in the PDF file
- * Fix of displaying of colorpickers in the Diagram dialog window
+ * Fix of displaying of color pickers in the Diagram dialog window
  * Fix of work of Disable wrapping option
  * Fix for displaying the diagrams if the number of rows or columns of the table was changed

 = 1.4.7 / 04.10.2016 =
- * Add ability to freeze table elements: header, footer, columns to the right and left side of table
+ * Add ability to freeze table elements: header, footer, columns to the right and left side of the table
  * Add Export Page Orientation option for the Export to PDF feature
  * Set default measure (px) for width and height of diagram
  * Fix of hiding the table until it will be loaded completely
- * Fix of displaying the admin area of table on mobile devices
+ * Fix of displaying the admin area of the table on mobile devices
- * Fix of import the styles from old / new format of Excell files
+ * Fix of import the styles from old/new format of Excell files
  * Fix of table's id in the CSS styles of cloned table
- * Fix of save data in editable fields
+ * Fix of saving data in editable fields
  * Correct PRO updater URL

 = 1.4.6 / 27.09.2016 =
- * Add "Underline" button on toolbar
+ * Add "Underline" button on the toolbar
- * Fix of import data from current sheet of Google Spreadsheets
+ * Fix of import data from a current sheet of Google Spreadsheets
  * Fix for styles of Standart Responsive Mode
  * Fix for styles of Standart Responsive Mode
  * Minor issues fix

 = 1.4.5 / 22.09.2016 =
- * Added Featured plugins page for admin area
+ * Added Featured plugins page for the admin area
  * Added the update of charts data after the table's data was changed
  * Added ability to set diagram parameters: width, height, titles of axes, colors of charts
  * Added tutorial how to create diagrams in the Diagram tab if it is empty